stefanofa/awesome/README.md

 *   [TanStack/store](https://github.com/TanStack/store) - 🤖 Framework agnostic, type-safe store w/ reactive framework adapters

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 *   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework